 With arguably the most stylish Wear OS watch design yet, a great screen and rock-solid performance, the Michael Kors Access Grayson is a major contender.
 Only a lack of secondary functions and a higher-than-average price hold it back.

 No NFC for Android Pay

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 What do you want from a smartwatch?
 It’s an important question to ask in an increasingly fragmented wearables market, and for a certain group of people the Michael Kors Access Grayson could represent the ideal answer.

-As with previous Android Wear smartwatches from the American fashion brand, the focus is on style rather than the spec sheet.
+Launching with Android Wear 2.0 software onboard, it has now been updated to the rebranded Wear OS platform.
+As with previous smartwatches from the American fashion brand, the focus is on style rather than the spec sheet.